 All which I refer to your Lordships’ judgment and beg a speedy answer fearing else some of them may venture without leave and so be cut off as they were formerly at Tortola (see illus 2).

-2. An extract from the dispatch from Sir Nathaniel Johnson to the Council of 20 February 1688: CO.1/64.
+2. First page.
+An extract from the dispatch from Sir Nathaniel Johnson to the Council of 20 February 1688: CO.1/64.
 (UK National Archives®)

 A few months later, Governor Johnson’s qualms notwithstanding, the second attempt on Crab Island took place.
 He wrote that he permitted about fifty men to go to Crab Island from Nevis.
 He granted them no commission, so that they were without the protection of official sanction for the settlement.
 Governor Esmit again sent him a diplomatic note of protest.
 In this 1688 protest he wrote that he planted the Danish flag on Crab Island in 1682 and claimed the island for the Danish King.
 He related that in 1683 he placed a Captain with his men or Crab Island when Abraham Howell tried to take possession of it.
 Since that time, he asserted, the English left Crab Island undisturbed.